Congressional budget office says more will be uninsured under GOP plan

 Related: This Federal Agency Could Blow Up the Health Care Debate

-Advocates of the bill preemptively dismissed the CBO report, saying the government entity was ill-equipped to grade legislation with such a massive scope.
+The Trump administration, which supports the plan, has argued that the CBO was ill-equipped to grade legislation with such a massive scope.

 "I love the folks at the CBO, they work really hard.
 They do.
-Sometimes we ask them to do stuff that they're not capable of doing," White House Office of Management and Budget director Mick Mulvaney said on ABC News on Sunday.
+Sometimes we ask them to do stuff that they're not capable of doing," Mulvaney said on ABC News on Sunday.

 The projection only further complicates the already shaky chances the legislation passes.
 Democrats stand ready to pounce on GOP lawmakers for advocating for a plan that could lead to less Americans having health insurance.
 Conservative members of Congress, however, oppose the legislation for not quickly enough repealing the major tenets of Obama's healthcare law, like Medicaid benefits.

-"I firmly believe that nobody will be worse off financially in the process that we're going through," Secretary of Health and Human Services Tom Price said on NBC's "Meet The Press" on Sunday.
+"I firmly believe that nobody will be worse off financially in the process that we're going through," Price said on NBC's "Meet The Press" on Sunday.
 "They'll have choices that they can select the kind of coverage that they want for themselves and for their family, not the government forces them to buy."